Autonomous excavation on Earth.

 Rare earths, lithium, nickel, and cobalt sit at the base of the entire hardware stack, from magnets and batteries to alloys and structures.
 Secure them at lower cost and the economics of everything built on top improve.

-Our program focuses on autonomous excavation and beneficiation, the largest mass-flow, the highest energy demand, and the least automated step in the chain.
-Solve that on Earth, and the same systems become the blueprint for extracting resources off-world.
+Our program focuses on AI-driven excavation and beneficiation, the largest mass-flow, the highest energy demand, and the least automated step in the chain.
+Solve that on Earth, and the same control systems become the blueprint for extracting resources off-world, where the human operator cannot be in the loop.

 From ore to refined feedstock in four stages.